Factbox - Key political risks to watch in Greece

 What to watch:

-- Will the government manage to implement reforms and keep lawmakers on board to push them through, a key condition to get a new 130-billion-euro (111 billion pound) EU/IMF aid program?
+- Will George Papandreou resign as PASOK leader after being forced to step down as prime minister, as many in his party have asked him to do, and if so when?
+Does the party risk splitting up over the leadership issue?
+PASOK's political group meets on Jan 4.

-- The EU/IMF inspection visit, which is scheduled to be wrapped up by the end of the week and will focus on preparing the new bailout plan and evaluating its impact on banks.
+- The EU/IMF inspection visit, which is scheduled to be start mid-January and will focus on preparing the new, 130-billion euro (108.4 billion pound) bailout.

-- How will Socialist PASOK and conservative New Democracy do in opinion polls ahead of the February general elections.
-One poll showed that support for both has dropped since September.
+- How will PASOK and New Democracy fare in opinion polls ahead of the election?

-- Will unemployment, which hit a new record high of 18.4 percent in October, keep rising, making it harder for Greeks to tolerate the austerity medicine?
-Upcoming macroeconomic data include January-November budget deficit data expected this week and Q3 unemployment on December15.

 SOCIAL UNREST

-The first major test for Papademos's rule, a march of more than 30,000 people beating drums and waving red flags on November 17, signalled just how bitterly a restive public will fight further tax rises and spending cuts.

-There are still daily protests with workers blockading ministries and other government buildings, although unions are expected to halt labour action during the Christmas period.

-Most Greeks expect their economic situation to worsen next year as the government applies austerity to slash deficits, but despite the pain they want to stay in the euro zone.

-Analysts say that "a silent anger" is growing among them.
+Analysts say "a silent anger" is growing among ordinary Greeks.
 If fiscal efforts do not bear fruit and if the new government fails to meet targets, protests may turn violent again.

+Opinion polls show Papademos is quite popular but his government and the two main parties are not.
+Most Greeks are opposed to austerity measures but want to stay in the euro, with top officials warning they must back reforms or risk facing "hell" in case of a return to the drachma.

+Most Greeks expect their economic situation to worsen this year as the government applies austerity to slash deficits, but despite the pain they want to stay in the euro zone.

 What to watch:

 - How much time will the public give Papademos?
 How many people will join the next walkouts?
+Will the threat of a return to the drachma if austerity reforms fail be effective?
 How will the government react if protests draw big crowds and turn violent?

-- How will the government fare and when will snap elections take place?
+- Will unemployment, which hit a new record high of 17.7 percent in the third quarter, keep rising, making it harder for Greeks to tolerate the austerity medicine?
+Upcoming macroeconomic data include industrial output on January 9, inflation on January 11 and unemployment on January 12.

-- Will guerrilla attacks -- that have in the past included parcel bombs and a powerful explosion outside the Athens stock exchange -- resume after a year without a major strike?
-This is a rare break since the 2008 police shooting of a 15-year old student brought a new wave amid Greece's worst riots in years.
+- Will guerrilla attacks, that have in the past included parcel bombs and a powerful explosion outside the Athens stock exchange, resume after a year without a major strike?
+This is a rare respite since the 2008 police shooting of a 15-year old student brought a new wave amid Greece's worst riots in years.

 DEBT RESTRUCTURING, EURO CRISIS

-The head of the IMF has warned that Greece's adjustment program is in a difficult phase, with reforms moving slowly amid a protracted recession and a growing crisis in the rest of the euro zone.

-Athens is also struggling to agree with banks and insurers on a debt swap plan key to slash its debt and bring it back to a more sustainable path.
+Athens is racing against the clock to agree with banks and insurers on a debt swap plan key before a major bond redemption in March.

+Greek officials regularly say a deal is close but many issues are still open and a senior official from the "troika" of EU, IMF and ECB inspectors said there was no guarantee the swap would go through.

 What to watch:

-- Progress in complicated talks with banks on private sector participation in a debt roll-over plan.
+- Progress in the complicated talks with banks on private sector participation in a debt roll-over plan.

-- After the EU and IMF agreed to release a 8-billion euro tranche of aid despite Greece missing key targets, will the debt-choked country qualify for its second, 130-billion euro bailout?
+- After the EU and IMF agreed to release an 8-billion euro tranche of aid despite Greece missing key targets, will the debt-choked country qualify for its second, 130-billion euro bailout?

 - How the crisis develops in the rest of the euro zone and the impact it has on Greece.